Examples of outstanding websites

 What they could improve

-Also, I find her language a bit too informal, she sometimes swears and uses a lot of slang.
-This is not my style but I understand that it can work to attract a certain type of audience.
-Using this kind of language is kind of trendy among the youth, apparently.
-But I believe not all young people will identify themselves with this tone.
+This is not my style, but I understand that it can work to attract a certain type of audience.
+Using this kind of language seems to be trendy among young people.

 Your website is your business card, your salesperson, your online personality and your future.
 You have to take care of it.
 Click To Tweet